thekrishpatel/Airport-management-system-java-project/README.md

 # Description
-aairport management system is a java base system which helps people in different activities like booking flight and many more. this is just simple project for collage students in java language.
+airport management system is a java base system which helps people in different activities like booking flight and many more. this is just simple project for collage students in java language.
 # Objectives
 1)Flight booking system<br />